 Likewise, the Everest Base Camp Trek routes spread from 10 to the 14-days or even more, including the Everest Base Camp via Island Peak.

-No more time, but a keen interest to trek to the Everest Base Camp if you are physically fit, then a short Everest Base Camp Trek – 10 Days would be perfect.
+No more time, but if you have a keen interest in trekking to the Everest Base Camp and are physically fit, then a short Everest Base Camp Trek – 10 Days would be perfect.

 The Everest region has four glacial valleys that expand from the Himalayas to the Tibet border.
 Similarly, a 19-day Everest Base Camp Trek via Gokyo Lakes would be ideal if you wish for more challenges.